 Relieve yourself of pride, make friends with tenderness and cast your cares on The Most High who cares for you more than anyone else can.
 No fancy script or big words needed.
 Prayer and faith make all the difference to a journey of healing.
 They can easily override any and all of the other steps mentioned in this post.
 Knowing Whose hands your life is in can fill you with the peace that surpasses all understanding and a hope that has a guarantee like nothing else on earth.

-Not chit-chat or small-talk but purposeful, honest, healthy and edifying conversations with a close (or) like-minded someone.
-They don’t have to be lengthy or verbose (or even in person) but meaningful and ideally with someone who can gently correct if or when we say unkind or untrue things, even about ourselves whether as a ‘joke’ or not.
-Just last night, i had the gift of having a deep conversation (as a facebook call) with one of my most cherished friends and it was spiritually nourishing, refreshingly vulnerable, fun and intellectually revivifying.
+Not chit-chat or idle words but purposeful, honest, healthy and edifying conversations with a close (or) like-minded someone.
+They don’t have to be lengthy or verbose (or even in person) but meaningful reasonings and ideally with someone who can gently correct if or when we say unkind or untrue things, even about ourselves whether as a ‘joke’ or not.
+Just last night, i had the gift of having a deep reasoning with one of my most cherished friends and it was spiritually nourishing, refreshingly vulnerable, fun and intellectually revivifying.

 Note: You’re gonna wanna avoid connecting with anyone who has a tendency to flirt with gossip, dabble in debates, press with nosy questions, critique your every word and decision, or consider themselves wise in their own eyes.
 Not everyone who ‘likes’ us loves us.
 That might sting a bit, but that doh make it any less real.
 And so, especially when emerging from a tough season, please please please be discerning and protective over your thoughts, words, company and confidants.

 You might be not much of a ‘dancer’ but that’s alright.
 This isn’t an onstage or on-camera moment but more a freedom celebration.
 You don’t have to take this one literally, but some sort of movement that stirs up bubbles of joy is healthy for the mind, soul and physique.
 During this movement, if you like, commit your thoughts to being thankful for breath, life, limbs, time, rhythm, shelter, hope, purpose – a heartbeat, lungs – whatever.
-Ideally, do this to inspirational music; nothing too hot and spicy to lead the mind astray. i’m not your mum – of course listen to what you like, but sounds, tones, chords, tempo and intention all matter.
-If you doubt that, think (honestly) about what genre or style of music you’d play for someone in hospital or in recovery.
+Ideally, do this to worship/inspirational music; nothing too hot and spicy to lead the mind astray and stir up lust. i’m not your mum – of course we have a choice to listen to whatever we like, but sounds, tones, chords, frequencies, tempo and intention all matter.
+They can affect our mood and thoughts more than we might like to admit.
+If you doubt that, think (honestly) about what genre or style of music you’d play for someone in hospital, in recovery or during a sensitive time.

-I could have added hair-or-skin-care marathons, spa days, workout sessions and high-volume outdoor excursions to the list and you probably can come up with other ones that match you more.
+I could have added hair-or-skin-care marathons, beach days, workout sessions and fast-paced outdoor adventures to the list and you probably can come up with other ones that match you more.
 These activities may bring soft or radiant smiles, burst of energy, healthier skin, intermittent laughs and compliments from others, but joy that springs from things that expire is risky business – a lot like trying to ride a bicycle on balloons instead of wheels.
 When joy springs from the everlasting, there resides true strength that endures through and beyond all seasons.